dotnet/iot/src/devices/Sn74hc595/README.md

 // Print array of bytes
 // Results in the same outcome as the "5000" example above
-// The order has to be reversed; last byte will be left-most printed var bytes = new byte[] { 0b10001000, 0b00010011};
+// The order has to be reversed (compared to example above); last byte will be left-most printed var bytes = new byte[] { 0b10001000, 0b00010011};
 foreach (var b in bytes)
 {